gmponos/monolog-slack/README.md

 ## Description

 This is a package that can help you send logs through monolog to slack using webhooks.
-Monolog already has a Slack handler but I am not in favor for these reasons:
+Monolog already has a handler for Slack but I am not in favor of it for these reasons:

 **It has some bugs**

-- Slack accepts until 2000 chars for [see](https://github.com/Seldaek/monolog/issues/909).
+- Slack accepts 2000 characters.
+For more details [see](https://github.com/Seldaek/monolog/issues/909).
 Current package is not able to send more than 2000 characters but it is able to send until 2000 characters and be well formatted.

 **Performance**

 - Monolog has the `WhatFailureGroupHandler` but I consider it simpler not to wrap my handler around another handler and have a simpler and faster logic [see](https://github.com/Seldaek/monolog/issues/920)
 - SlackWebhookHandler does not have timeouts and it executes retries when slack service is down [see](https://github.com/Seldaek/monolog/pull/846#issuecomment-373522968)

 **Formatting**